The International Occultation Timing Association's 32nd Annual Meeting

 observation of minor planet occultations within the Australasian region since

-occultations for many years, a role which has required him to interact with and
+years, a role which has required him to interact with and provide advice to

-provide advice to almost every new observer in this part of the world.
-Together
+almost every new observer in this part of the world.
+Together with his wife

-with his wife Pauline, Brian has for many years prepared and published annual
+Pauline, Brian has for many years prepared and published annual summaries of

 The 2013 David E. Laird went to Gordon E. Taylor for being the father of asteroidal occultations, for his role in predictions for both Lunar and planetary events, and truly pioneering occultation work since the 1950's.